Allied health providers

 - treat and manage the clinical care of the injury/illness

 - make a significant contribution to improving health and return to work outcomes, under the direction of the treating medical practitioner.

 Before you can provide any medical treatment, the worker must have a current medical certificate or have been referred by a registered medical practitioner.

-All claims are managed in house by WorkCover.
-We do not organise treatment—this remains the responsibility of the treating medical practitioner.
-We rely on the medical information you provide us to develop a tailored rehabilitation program to help the worker get back to work after an injury.
+All statutory claims involve working with the treating medical practitioner, the worker, rehabilitation coordinator or employer, allied health providers and all other stakeholders.
+Organising treatment remains the responsibility of the treating medical practitioner.
+WorkCover relies on the medical information you provide us to develop a tailored rehabilitation program to help the worker get back to work after an injury.

 As an allied health provider, the best way to support a worker's return to work is by focusing on what functions they can do, rather than what they can't.
 If we know what they can do, we can develop a suitable duties plan, if necessary find a host employer, and get the worker back to work and on the road to recovery.

 Follow these principles to help your worker return to work as quickly and safely as possible.